imagitama/derail-valley-random-events/README.md

-# WORK IN PROGRESS - USE AT OWN RISK (DO NOT USE IN YOUR CAREER SAVES)
+# WORK IN PROGRESS - USE AT OWN RISK

 # Derail Valley Random Events mod